Discounted Backyard Compost Bin Program

 The cost to City residents is $30.00 (tax included).
 Limit one compost bin per household.
 No returns will be accepted; bins delivered damaged or defective will be replaced.

 To order a compost bin from the City of Thousand Oaks, click here for an order form [PDF].
 Mail your completed form with a $30 check payable to the City of Thousand Oaks to: City of Thousand Oaks Public Works Department - Compost Bin Offer, 2100 Thousand Oaks Boulevard, Thousand Oaks, CA 91362.

 Available to residents of the Thousand Oaks incorporated areas only.
 Upon receipt of your order form and payment, your request will be processed and the FreeGarden Earth composter will be delivered to your home by Athens Services within 2-3 weeks.

-The City does not currently have any compost workshops scheduled, however you can watch a previously recorded Introduction to Composting workshop below.
+The City does not currently have any compost workshops scheduled, however, an instructional composting video is available for free check-out from the Thousand Oaks Grant R. Brimhall Library and the Newbury Park Library.
 In this 40 minute video titled "Breaking it Down With Doctor Compost", Eric Werbalowsky (aka "Doctor Compost") provides an entertaining introductory overview of backyard composting basics, giving viewers the knowledge they need to begin composting on their own.

 Composting is the recycling of organic materials back into a useful soil product that can be used in your garden or on potted plants.
 Composting can save you money and time and can reduce your garden's watering and weeding needs.
 It also benefits the environment by recycling valuable organic resources and extending the life of our landfills.